An inverse boundary value problem for the inhomogeneous porous medium equation: Introduction

 \end{cor}

 This allows us to rigorously define the Dirichlet-to-Neumann map for all $\phi$ satisfying the conditions in Corollary \ref{cor-forward}.
-If $u$ is the corresponding weak solution and $\psi\in H^1_{t}(Q_T)$, then we can define the Neumann data $\gamma\pr_\nu u^m|_{S_T}$ by
+If $u$ is the corresponding weak solution and $\psi\in H^1_{t}(Q_T)$, then we can define the Neumann data $\gamma\pr_\nu u^m|_{S_T}$ for each $0<T\leq\infty$ by

 We see then that $\Lambda_{\epsilon,\gamma}^{PM} (\phi)\in \left(H^{\frac{1}{2}}_t(S_T)\right)'$.